GluuFederation/oauth-identity/README.md

  - Use UMA RPT token instead of OpenID Connect access token
  - No HTTP redirects -- this is one of the weakest points of security
+ - Minimal optionality
- - Client crypto signing -- its gotten easier, and relying on TLS is not enough.
+ - Client signing as profile